4 Things I Learned from Bill’s Termite Inspector AMA on Reddit

 3. Who knew that there were different types of termites?
 Not me.

 According to Bill, the type of termite we see in New England is a subterranean termite.
 These termites have to go below the frost line to avoid the freezing temperatures of New England winters.
 In other parts of the country, there is a different type of termite called a drywood termite, because yes, as their name suggests, they live in dry wood.
 It is important to know which type of termite you have, because they have to be treated differently.
+If you find evidence of termites, contact Debug for effective Rhode Island termite control solutions.

 From the University of Florida: